keithalewis/fms_sqlite/README.md

 It also defines the _extended types_ `SQLITE_BOOLEAN` and `SQLITE_DATETIME`.
-Use `int sqlite_type(std::string_view type)` to convert the declared type in `CREATE TABLE` to an extended type.
+Use `int sqlite_type(std::string_view type)` to convert the declared type in `CREATE TABLE` to an extended type and `const char* sqlite_name(int type)` to convert an extended type to a character string that can be used in `CREATE TABLE`.

 ### `SQLITE_BOOLEAN`